2009 Price Chopper 400: Background

 The 2009 Price Chopper 400 was the twenty-ninth of thirty-six scheduled stock car races of the 2009 NASCAR Sprint Cup Series, and the third in the ten-race season-ending Chase for the Sprint Cup.
 It was held on October 4, 2009, in Kansas City, Kansas, at Kansas Speedway, an intermediate track that holds NASCAR races.
-The standard track at is a four-turn 1.5 mi long D-shaped oval track.
+The standard track is a four-turn 1.5 mi long D-shaped oval track.
 The track's turns are banked at 15 degrees, while the front stretch, the location of the finish line, is 10.4 degrees.
 The back stretch, opposite to the front, is five degrees.

 Before the race, Mark Martin led the Drivers' Championship with 5,400 points, and Jimmie Johnson stood in second with 5,390.
 Juan Pablo Montoya was third in the Drivers' Championship with 5,335, ten ahead of Kurt Busch and 21 ahead of Tony Stewart in fourth and fifth.
 Denny Hamlin was two points ahead of Ryan Newman, as Jeff Gordon with 5,278 points, was 16 ahead of Greg Biffle, and 29 in front of Brian Vickers.
 Carl Edwards and Kasey Kahne were eleventh and twelfth with 5,247 and 5,211 points.
 In the Manufacturers' Championship, Chevrolet were leading with 208 points, 45 ahead of their rivals Toyota.
 Ford, with 123 points, were one point ahead of Dodge in the battle for third place.
 Johnson was the race's defending champion.
 The Manufacturers' Championship could have been sealed in Kansas in the event the highest-placed Chevrolet driver finished ahead of the highest-placed Toyota competitor.